noisebridge/hackersinresidence/README.md

 ## Hackers In Residence: https://www.hackersinresidence.org

+### Deployment

+1. Templates
+    - Update `robots.txt` on the deployed instance.
+    - Fix the browserconfig.xml or whatever, I think it's for microsoft mobile stuff.
+It needs some tile static assets.

 ### Guidelines

 This first iteration of the project is supposed to be cheap, extendable, and serviceable.
 I have a lot of latitude in order to ensure the cost is low and the project is hackable.
 Ideally volunteers will take over when I finish.